What is in store for monetary policy in 2019?

 The application process to be considered for the Fall 2019 team will begin soon!
-If you are interested in joining the 2019 team, applications will be accepted beginning March 2019, with final team chosen by early April.
+If you are interested in joining the 2019 team, applications will be accepted beginning late February 2019, with final team chosen by early March.
 Selection process is competitive and openings are limited; selected students will be enrolled in EC 454 – College Fed Challenge and will participate in the debate competition.
 Team and class: approximately 10 students.

 Interested in Joining the 2019 Team?

 Please join us for an informational session for prospective 2019 team members describing what Fed Challenge is all about, how the class is involved, and experiences from previous team members.
-The informational session will be held in March 2019, TBD.
+The informational session will be held February 20, 2019, 5:45 - 7pm in SMI 201.
 Join us for free food and prizes!!!
 All majors/class codes welcome and encouraged to attend!!

-A description of the application process is below, with all material for applications due by March TBD, 2019.
+A description of the application process is below, with all material for applications due by March 5, 2019.
 Thanks for your interest!

 What is the College Fed Challenge (CFC)?